ABOUT THE STORE CLOSING

 For coloring my resin, I use mica powders, resin pigment liquid/paste and alcohol inks.
 All achieve different effects, just depending on what my desired end goal is.
 I also use various additives, such as glitter, foil, stickers, dried flowers, etc.

 Epoxy resin comes in two parts (part A—epoxy and part B—hardener) that require mixing…a lot of mixing.
 It’s important to pour equal amounts of each part and mix them very thoroughly in order to cure properly.
-Epoxy hardens enough to remove items from their molds in about 24 hours (though there are “fast cure” products that take less time as well), and fully cures in approximately 48 hours.
-Personally, I give it an extra day or two before shipping anything just to be safe.
-Additionally, if what I am creating requires multiple layers of epoxy to cure between pours, some projects can stretch out over several days to complete.
+Epoxy hardens enough to remove items from their molds in about 24 hours (though there are “fast cure” products that take less time as well), and fully cures over the course of several weeks.
 You typically have about 30-45 minutes working time after mixing epoxy before it starts to thicken too much to work with.

 Proper PPE is important for working with any kind of resin—nitrile gloves and respirator mask, in a well ventilated area.